Observing black holes through holographic superconductors: Bulk imaging through AdS/CFT

-To form the bulk image through the field propagating in the bulk, we regard the response $\langle \mathcal{O}(t,\theta,\varphi) \rangle$ as the incident wave $\mathcal{M}(\vec{x})$ and evaluate \eqref{eq:lens_formula}.
-Let us suppose to observe the incident wave at some point on the AdS boundary.
-We depicted a schematic picture of our setup in Fig.~\ref{fig:AdS_boundary}.
-The incident wave is diffracted by a convex lens located at the observation point $\theta=\theta_{\rm{obs}}$ on the AdS boundary and built its image on the hemisphere screen located at the outer focus length.
-To apply \eqref{eq:lens_formula} to the response, we need to transform the $S^2$ coordinate on the AdS boundary $(\theta,\phi)$ to a Cartesian coordinate on the lens $\{(x_L,y_L)|x_L^2+y_L^2=d^2\}$.
-First, the Cartesian coordinate on the AdS boundary is given as
+To apply \eqref{eq:lens_formula} to the response, we need to transform the $S^2$ coordinate on the AdS boundary $(\theta,\phi)$ to a Cartesian coordinate on the lens $(x_L,y_L)$.
+First, the Cartesian coordinate on the AdS boundary (X,Y,Z) is given as

-Next, rotate it around the $y$-axis so that the observation point $\theta=\theta_{\rm{obs}}$ comes to the north pole.
-The rotated Cartesian coordinate $(x', y', z')$ is
+Next, rotate it around the $Y$-axis so that the observation point $\theta=\theta_{\rm{obs}}$ comes to the north pole.
+The rotated Cartesian coordinate $(X',Y',Z')$ is

 Then, the rotated $S^2$ coordinate $(\theta', \phi')$ on the AdS boundary is

 Finally, we take a sufficiently small patch around $\theta'=0$ ($\theta=\theta_{\rm{obs}}$) on the AdS boundary, and regard $(\theta',\phi')$ as the radial coordinate and the angular coordinate on the lens, respectively.
 Therefore, we obtain the following transformation formula of $(\theta,\phi) \rightarrow (x_L,y_L)$.